Rose Lane (Marks Gate Junior School)- the impact of SfA over 5 terms

 The Challenges faced by the School

-The challenging context of Marks Gate Junior School is highlighted by 49% of children qualifying for Pupil Premium.
+The challenging context of Rose Lane (Marks Gate Junior School) is highlighted by 49% of children qualifying for Pupil Premium.
 FSM (48.6%) and EAL (45.6%) are significantly higher than national averages.
 The school is three form entry.
 As with many Junior Schools, achieving expected pupil progress has traditionally been a challenge because actual attainment on entry has failed to consistently match that which has been recorded at the end of Key Stage 1.

 Between 2008 and 2014 Ofsted ratings were sequentially; Outstanding; Satisfactory; Requires Improvement; and Good.
 In 2016 only 55% of children met or exceeded the required standard in reading.
 The current Executive Head teacher, Jacqui Barnard, was appointed in September 2016.
-Ofsted inspected Marks Gate Infant School, of which Jacqui is also Executive HT, two weeks after she took up her post, and judged them to Require Improvement.
+Ofsted inspected Rose Lane (Marks Gate Infant School), of which Jacqui is also Executive HT, two weeks after she took up her post, and judged them to Require Improvement.
 Criticism of the Governing Body, responsible for both schools, resulted in a review of governance and a subsequently, a new Governing Body was appointed.

 How the SfA Programme addresses these challenges